-Join Dennis Taylor for an in-depth discussion in this video Calculating time differences within and across days, part of Excel 2007: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Calculating time differences within and across days, part of Working with Dates and Times in Excel 2007.

 Calculating time differences in Excel is very similar to calculating date differences.…And it's generally straightforward, as long as the starting and ending times are…within the same day.…But we want to talk about some more difficult situations, as well as the…straightforward situation, for example, that we are seeing in column C.…The starting and ending times in this example are all within the same day.…We simply want to know how much time has elapsed between the two times.…Equal the ending time minus the earlier time.…